Nagakute Battlefield 古戦場公園

-To get to Nagakute Kosenjo Station take the Higashiyama Subway Line to its end at Fujigaoka, and then change to the Linimo monorail line.
+To get to Nagakute Kosenjo Station from Nagoya Station, take the Higashiyama Subway Line to its end at Fujigaoka, and then change to the Linimo maglev linear motor car.
 The journey takes around 45 minutes.

-The Battle of Nagakute was fought between Toyotomi Hideyoshi, ruler of Japan and Tokugawa Ieyasu, future shogun
+The Battle of Nagakute was fought between Hashiba (later Toyotomi) Hideyoshi and Tokugawa Ieyasu, the future shogun

 The battle took place in 1584

-The grounds that saw some of the fiercest fighting between the forces of Toyotomi and Tokugawa have been well preserved, and today stand as a memorial to those fallen in battle.
+The grounds that saw some of the fiercest fighting between the forces of Hashiba and Tokugawa have been well preserved, and is now maintained as a historical park.

-Exploring the old battlegrounds, you will find the graves of fallen warlords, head mounds of defeated samurai, and many other historic sites related to the battle.
+While exploring the old battlegrounds, you will find the burial sites of fallen warlords, head mounds of defeated samurai, and many other historic sites related to the battle.

-The battlefield is located in what is known as Kosenjo public park, and features a memorial museum that is well worth checking out, particularly if you can read some Japanese.
+The battlefield is located in what is known as Kosenjo Park, and features a memorial museum that is well worth checking out, particularly if you can read some Japanese.

 If you come to the site by car, a recommended diversion is Iwasaki Castle.
-As the original was built in the latter half of the 16th century, the reconstruction gives a good idea of what the structures that Toyotomi and Tokugawa fought over were like.
+The original was built at the end of the 15th century.